 David Calhoun’s book provides readers with the history of Columbia Theological Seminary in its South Carolina years and an introduction to the influence of Presbyterianism within the state.
 As with his earlier books, the clearly written narrative provides information on many subjects and people as he unfolds the history.
 The old Columbia campus exists today as the Robert Mills House museum.
 The dormitory buildings abutting the main house have been removed, but the property appears as it would have in the early days of the seminary.
 The current stable is a replica because the original stable, which served as the seminary chapel, is on the campus of Winthrop University in Rock Hill.
 With the historical guidance of David Calhoun’s Our Southern Zion, one can not only read about Columbia’s faculty and its years in South Carolina, but also walk the floors that many students and faculty trod over the years.

 Notes–Union Theological Seminary had its beginnings at Hampden-Sydney College in Virginia as a theological program within the college until the seminary became its own entity on the college campus.
 The seminary as a Presbyterian governed institution came under the Synod of Virginia following a time under the Hanover Presbytery.
 Union traces its origins to the theological classes taught by Moses Hoge from 1807-1812 at Hampden-Sydney.
 My impression is that the early records are limited and there is some debate about the starting date of the seminary.
 See pages 3-5 in W. W. Moore and Tilden Scherer, eds., Centennial General Catalogue of the Trustees, Officers, Professors and Alumni of Union Theological Seminary in Virginia: 1807-1907, Richmond, 1907.
 R. L. Dabney was a professor at Union for thirty years until his move to Texas to teach at what is currently the University of Texas and Austin Theological Seminary.
-For a PDF copy of James Woodrow’s retiring moderator’s sermon titled, “One Lord, One Faith, One Baptism,” delivered before the Synod of South Carolina in 1902, click HERE.
+Available on this site is a PDF of James Woodrow’s retiring moderator’s sermon, “One Lord, One Faith, One Baptism,” delivered before the Synod of South Carolina in 1902.